Ilhan Omar: I've experienced more 'direct threats on my life' since Trump tweet of 9/11 video

 "Violent rhetoric and all forms of hate speech have no place in our society, much less from our country's Commander in Chief," the freshman congresswoman also said.
 "We are all Americans.
 This is endangering lives.
 It has to stop."

+"Certainly the president is wishing no ill will and certainly not violence towards anyone, but the president is absolutely and should be calling out the congresswoman for her not only one time but history of anti-Semitic comments," Sanders said.

+"The bigger question is, why aren’t Democrats doing the same thing?
+It’s absolutely abhorrent the comments that she continues to make and has made and they look the other way."

-Fox News' David Aaro contributed to this report.
+Fox News' David Aaro, Gregg Re and The Associated Press contributed to this report.